David McAtee Was Shot & Killed By Police During Protests. He Spent Years Feeding Cops For Free.

 “My son didn't hurt nobody,” she continued.
 “He didn't do nothing to nobody."
 The LMPD has since stated that “several persons of interest” are being interviewed in connection with who shot first; no more official statements have been made regarding an identity.

 But according to the community in Louisville, the pain — and the message behind consistent police violence — remains.
-McAtee’s death comes one week after the death of George Floyd, an unarmed man who was killed in Minneapolis last Monday whose death has sparked nationwide protests.
-And, no one has been charged for the killing of Breonna Taylor.
+McAtee’s death comes one week after the death of George Floyd, an unarmed man who was killed in Minneapolis last Monday whose death has sparked protests in the U.S. No one has been charged for the killing of Breonna Taylor.
 Despite swift action to remove the chief of police, the community now demands that the police violence cease, and local leaders call for an outright end to it.

+This weekend, protesters across Canada marched in support of the U.S. demonstrations and to demand #JusticeForRegis following the death of 29-year-old Toronto woman Regis Korchinski-Paquet, who fell from her 24th-floor balcony while police were present.
+The events surrounding her death are being investigated by Ontario's Special Investigations Unit, the Ontario police watchdog.

 Refinery29 has reached out to the Louisville Metro Police Department.
 We will update this story when we know more.